-The Audit Committee is composed of Marie-José Donsion (Chairwoman), Brasil Warrant Administração de Bens e Empresas S.A (represented by Ms Marcia Freitas) et Mr. Didier Debrosse.
+The Audit Committee is composed of Ms Marie-José Donsion (Chairwoman), Brasil Warrant Administração de Bens e Empresas S.A (represented by Ms Marcia Freitas) et Mr. Didier Debrosse.

 The missions of the Compensation Committee are to assist the Board of Directors in the determination and regular assessment of all the compensation and benefits to officers of the Company, including all deferred benefits and/or voluntary or forced severance packages of the Group.

-The Compensation Committee is composed of Cécile Tandeau de Marsac (Chairwoman), BW Gestão de Investimentos Ltda. (represented by Mr. João Salles), Ms Marie-José Donsion, Mr. Dieter Müller and Mr. Pierre Vareille.
+The Compensation Committee is composed of Ms Cécile Tandeau de Marsac (Chairwoman), BW Gestão de Investimentos Ltda. (represented by Mr. João Salles), Ms Marie-José Donsion, Mr. Dieter Müller and Mr. Pierre Vareille.

 The mission of the Sustainable Development Committee is to monitor the inclusion of corporate social responsibility matters in the Group’s strategy.

 Within this framework, the Sustainable Development Committee’s duties include:

-The Sustainable Development Committee is composed of Virginie Hélias (Chairwoman), Michel Giannuzzi, Bpifrance Investissement (represented by Mr. Sébastien Moynot), Mr. Michel Giannuzzi, Mr. Xavier Massol and Ms Beatriz Peinado Vallejo.
+The Sustainable Development Committee is composed of Ms Virginie Hélias (Chairwoman), Bpifrance Investissement (represented by Mr. Sébastien Moynot), Mr. Michel Giannuzzi, Mr. Xavier Massol and Ms Beatriz Peinado Vallejo.